CS2103JAN2017-W10-B1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User requests to edit a task specified by the given task index into another list as given by the list name
+1. User requests to edit a task into another list as given by the list name
 2. Dueue shows success message and update current list view<br>
 Use case ends.